mwenge/tempest/atari_build/README.md

 MULT DEF OF XCOMP  IN MODULE:  000C
 ```

+The `MULT DEF` warnings don't see to make any difference.
+We get a binary output called `ALEXEC.LDA` that is byte-for-byte identical to the one
+both on the `historicalsource` disk and to the ROM files that float around the internet for playing Tempest on MAME.

-There are two Jupyter notebooks that allow you to patch, build, and play Tempest from its sources in this repository:
+To demonstrate this in detail, there are two Jupyter notebooks that allow you to patch, build, and play Tempest from its sources in this repository:
 * [Version 1](../notebooks/Build%20Tempest%20Sources%20for%20Version%201.ipynb)
 * [Version 2A(Alt)](../notebooks/Build%20Tempest%20Sources%20for%20Version%202A(Alt).ipynb)